 In the ‘Actions' plot we can see 3-D plot with location and Bandwidth parameters.
 In the ‘Max Q' plot we can see the maximum values that our Q function has for various locations, the Red part is where we got maximum Reinforcement values.

 Reinforcement Learning (RL) is an Unsupervised Learning method, our Algorithm is simplistic in comparison to other works like Smartphone Energizer (SE) [9], which is a supervised learning method.
-Our results show that we can save up to 20%-30% battery power in the proposed Offloading system while we compare it with prior works ([8], [9]).
+Our results show that we can save up to 20%-30% battery power in the proposed offloading system while we compare it with prior works ([8], [9]).

 5.4 Fuzzy Logic Decision Engine